Anirudh-K96/dotfiles/README.md

 # Hyprland and Other Program Dotfiles
-## These are the dotfiles that I use with Hyprdots (a hyprland skin by Prasanth Rangan)
+## These are the dotfiles that I use with Hyprdots (a Hyprland skin by Prasanth Rangan)

 ### Make sure to install Packer(Plugin Manager) for neovim and install all the required themes.
 Seek ChatGPT for instructions.